DevAdvancer/Study-notes-Viewer/src/data/markdown/unstructured-database.md

 MongoDB does not support multi-document atomic transactions in older versions (pre-4.0).
 Atomicity is maintained only at the document level. <br />
 Even when using the $isolated operator (in older versions), a write operation affecting multiple documents does not provide "all-or-nothing" atomicity.
 If an error occurs during the operation, MongoDB will not roll back changes that preceded the error.

+#### Indexing
+Indexing in MongoDB is a mechanism that improves the speed and efficiency of query operations (like find, sort, filter) by creating a special data structure that allows the database to locate data without scanning every document in a collection.

+#### Types of Indexs
+1. Compound Indexes: These combine multiple fields into a single index structure, containing up to 32 fields maximum.
+Order of fields matters significantly for performance - indexes store references to documents in the sequence of indexed fields.
+2. Multikey Indexes: Created automatically when you index a field containing array values.
+MongoDB creates separate index entries for each element of the array, making lookups for individual array items efficient.
+3. Text Indexes: Support text search queries on string content fields.
+Especially useful for natural language searches across document content.
+4. Geospatial Indexes: MongoDB offers two types: 2d (for planar coordinates) and 2dsphere (for Earth-like spherical coordinates).
+These optimize location-based queries.
+5. Hashed Indexes: Hash the indexed field values to support equality-based queries.
+Commonly used for sharding to distribute data evenly.
+6. Wildcard Indexes: Index multiple fields using a wildcard pattern, allowing for dynamic field indexing in document structures that have varied fields.

+##### Indexing Limitations
+1. Collection Limits: A single collection can have no more than 64 indexes.
+This limit is hardcoded and cannot be changed.
+2. Compound Index Limits
+- There can be no more than 32 fields in a compound index.
+- Compound index can have maximum 31 fields indexed.
+The length of an index name cannot exceed 125 characters.
+Wisdom Jobs
+3. Multikey Index Restrictions
+- In compound multikey indexes, each document can only have one indexed field that is an array.
+If one field is an array, other indexed fields must not be.
+- Multikey indexes cannot be used as shard key indexes and don't support the $expr operator.
+4. Size and Memory Limitations: Since indexes are stored in RAM, the total size of indexes should not exceed the available RAM.
+If index size exceeds RAM, MongoDB will start - deleting some indexes, causing performance degradation.
+5. Query Support Limitations:
+- Indexes may not be efficiently used with regular expressions, negation operators like $nin or $not, or arithmetic operators like $mod.
+- Queries cannot use both text and geospatial indexes simultaneously.
+You cannot combine $text queries with operators requiring different specialized indexes (like $near).
+6. Wildcard Index Restrictions: Wildcard indexes cannot be used as shard key indexes and can support at most one query predicate field.
+They also cannot support exact equality matches on arrays or documents.
+7. Index Key Generation Limits: MongoDB limits the maximum number of keys generated for a single document to 100,000 by default to prevent out-of-memory errors, particularly with multikey indexes.
+8. Index Insertion Behavior: MongoDB will not insert a document into an indexed collection if the indexed field value would exceed the index key limit.
+It will instead return an error.

+## ObjectId
+##### Definition
+In MongoDB, the _id field acts as a primary key for documents stored in a collection.
+By default, MongoDB uses ObjectId for this field if not specified.
+ObjectIds are designed to be small, unique, fast to generate, and ordered

+###### Structure
+An ObjectId is a 12-byte BSON data type composed of:

+1. A 4-byte timestamp representing creation time (seconds since Unix epoch)
+2. A 5-byte random value unique to the machine and process
+3. A 3-byte incrementing counter initialized to a random value

+## MapReduce
+MapReduce is a data processing model in MongoDB used to analyze and transform large volumes of data by dividing the task into two main functions: Map and Reduce.
+It’s typically used for aggregation operations when more complex logic is needed than the standard aggregation pipeline provides.

+###### idea
+1. Map Phase: Extracts key-value pairs from input documents.
+2. Reduce Phase: Groups values by key and performs computations (like sum, count, average).

+## Text Search Regular Expression

 # UNIT - V